 Combination Brow Lift and Blepharoplasty Treatment in Austin, TX

-While both blepharoplasty and brow lift surgeries are transformative on their own, they are also frequently paired into a combined surgical plan.
-Consolidating these procedures in appropriate candidates allows them to achieve a superior result and undergo one recovery period.
+While an upper and lower eyelid lift can be transformative on their own, they also pair beautifully with other anti-aging procedures in a customized surgical plan.
+For appropriate candidates, consolidating these procedures allows them to achieve a superior result and undergo one recovery period.

 Why Choose Dr. Indeyeva for My Blepharoplasty in Austin, TX?

-Becoming a facial plastic surgeon requires rigorous training and practice in facial plastic surgery procedures.
-For this reason, facial plastic surgeons are the most qualified to perform facial plastic surgery operations.
-Dr. Indeyeva is a Double Board-Certified facial plastic surgeon who has trained among some of the field’s most respected names.
+Becoming a facial plastic surgeon requires rigorous training, practice, and devotion.
+Dr. Indeyeva is a fellowship-trained, double board-certified facial plastic surgeon who has worked alongside some of the field’s most respected names.

-In addition to her facial plastic surgery expertise, Dr. Indeyeva is also a highly accomplished facial injector who works as a GAIN (Galderma Aesthetic Injectors Network) trainer, teaching and training other providers across the nation.
+In addition to her surgical and anatomical expertise, Dr. Indeyeva is also a highly accomplished facial injector who travels around the nation training other providers in the Galderma Aesthetic Injectors Network.
 She maintains a diverse set of surgical and non-surgical skills to give her patients the look they want.

-Above all, Dr. Indeyeva embodies the qualities of compassion, integrity, and professionalism in her practice on a daily basis.
-You can learn more about Dr. Indeyeva’s training, philosophy, and qualifications here.
+Above all, Dr. Indeyeva embodies the qualities of compassion, integrity, and professionalism in her practice every day.
+You can learn more about her training, philosophy, and qualifications here.

 Visit Facial Plastic Surgery of Austin

 If you think that you can benefit from having eyelid surgery with Facial Plastic Surgery of Austin, your results are within reach!
 We encourage you to learn more about eyelid surgery in Austin with Dr. Indeyeva, by reading through the FAQs section below or contacting our team today.

 Blepharoplasty in Austin, TX FAQs